juliammikk/Splendor-Board-Game-Project/README.md

 # COMP 361 Project

 ## What is this project?
-As a group of 7 people, we developed an online version of _Splendor_, a famous broad game.
-The backend server was implemented using Spring Boot framework, and we used JavaFX as our frontend framework.
+As a group of 7 people, we developed an online version of _Splendor_, a famous board game.
+The backend server was implemented using Spring Boot framework combined with REST protocol, and we used JavaFX as our frontend framework.
 The game is deployed on a [lobby service](https://github.com/m5c/LobbyService), developed by the course instructor: [Maximilian Schiedermeier](https://github.com/m5c).